christianThardy/RECAP/README.md

-# REACAP: Reasoning Evaluation & Analysis with Cognitive and Alignment Prompts
+# REaCAP: Reasoning Evaluation & Analysis with Cognitive and Alignment Prompts
 ## A Multi-Category Prompt Dataset with Forking Tokens

 ## Overview